Shikoh Gitau: Career

-Gitau has worked in a plethora of different areas to benefit African development.
+Gitaū has worked in a plethora of different areas to benefit African development.
 Her most notable career achievement is her mobile application "Ummeli".
 This application, created in June 2010, matches unemployed people with employers in need of their skills.
 Due to its low cost and practical use, its potential to change unemployment in labor markets is very high.
 Umelli is available in South Africa now and is projected to become available in other African countries.
-In December 2010, Gitau started working for Google Inc's Emerging Markets where she "identified, researched and designed the www.beba.co.ke concept and worked on its introduction to Kenya’s Transit system".
-In January 2011, Gitau was a co-founder and research mentor for iHub_Research, where she was on the forefront of research on mobile internet usage in Africa and worked on the Microsoft oneApp project.
-From January 2015 to August 2017, Gitau worked in the ICT department of the African Development Bank (AfDB) working on developing various projects with different governments across Africa.
+In December 2010, Gitaū started working for Google Inc's Emerging Markets where she "identified, researched and designed the www.beba.co.ke concept and worked on its introduction to Kenya’s Transit system".
+In January 2011, Gitaū was a co-founder and research mentor for iHub_Research, where she was on the forefront of research on mobile internet usage in Africa and worked on the Microsoft oneApp project.
+From January 2015 to August 2017, Gitaū worked in the ICT department of the African Development Bank (AfDB) working on developing various projects with different governments across Africa.

 She later on worked at Safaricom from September 2017 to January 2020, a period in which she steered the company's Alpha innovation and digital transformation strategy.
 In April 2020, alongside other members, she was appointed by the then Cabinet Secretary for ICT, Joseph Mucheru, to the COVID-19 ICT Advisory Committee.
 They were tasked with helping the government in responding to the pandemic, using innovative technological solutions.

 She is currently the CEO of Qhala.

-Dr Gitau serves in committees and sits in boards of the following companies:
+Dr Gitaū serves in committees and sits in boards of the following companies: